AkazMarinho/AkazMarinho/README.md

   - Back-end: Developed personal projects using Java Spring Boot, which provided me with a deep understanding of API creation and utilization, as well as general knowledge of internet traffic.

   And:
-  - Docker: Implementing and managing containers
+  - Docker: Implementing and managing containers.

 And this, my Interpersonal Skills:
 - Teamwork: Significant experience in collaborative environments, enabling effective problem-solving and contribution to common goals.